prantlf/grunt-plantuml/README.md

 });
 ```
 The configuration consists of key-value pairs with the output image path
-as a key pointing to the yuml input file.
+as a key pointing to the plantuml input file.
 If you specify more source
 files by wildcards, the destination should be a directory; the source file
 extension wil lbe replaced by the output format in the output file name.